Death and Dying

 |GM’s Note: Mentions of the term “FP” in the flow charts refer to Fortitude Points, a new “gradual defense” all creatures have.|

 A disabled character is conscious, but can only take a single move or standard action each turn (but not both, nor can she take full-round actions).
 She moves at half speed.
-Taking move actions doesn’t risk further injury, but if a disabled character (except for a quesar or living construct) takes any standard action (or any other action the GM deems strenuous, including some free, swift, or immediate actions such as casting a quickened spell) that leaves her at 0 hit points, she must succeed on an Injury Save (against the same DC as made previously) to remain disabled; otherwise, she becomes dying after she completes the action.
+Taking move actions doesn’t risk further injury, but if a disabled character (except for a quesar or living construct) takes any standard action (or any other action the GM deems strenuous, including some free, swift, or immediate actions such as casting a quickened spell) that leaves her at 0 hit points, she must succeed on an Injury Save (against the same DC as made previously, keeping in mind if they’re conscious at the time then stress effects do apply to this roll) to remain disabled; otherwise, she becomes dying after she completes the action.

 If a disabled character takes any new lethal damage, that is added to their wounds as well, and she must make a new Injury Save (DC 10, +1 per 5 wounds), but any result other than dead means the character is now dying.
 A disabled character who is dealt (or who is currently suffering from) any nonlethal damage is unconscious and helpless but does not begin dying.
 A creature with the living construct subtype that becomes disabled is unaffected by strenuous activity, but does still have to make an Injury Save if he takes new lethal damage.